by-jp/www.byjp.me/content/bookmarks/the-home-as-a-place-of-production.md

 ### Highlights

-> Connectivity and the distraction it enables should be contained.

----

 > Everything is optimised for convenience, comfort and safety for the consumer (and surveillance/value extraction for the corporations providing it).
 >
 > This vision doesn’t sound very smart to me.
 Not only is it incredibly dull, it’s also totally disempowering.